SchniedersLab/forcefieldx/README.md

    mvn -DskipTests=false -Dffx.ci=true

-Currently, JDKs 17 to 21 are supported.
+Currently, JDK 21 is supported.
 After installing a supported JDK, point the JAVA\_HOME environment variable to the JDK directory, and then add the JDK bin directory to your path.

 ---